VinithJ12/ReGen-Motion/README.md

 🏗️ Overview
 A 3-in-1 rehab platform that:

-Analyzes gait using computer vision to detect abnormalities.
+Analyzes gait using computer vision to detect abnormalities. - Pose Estimation

 Tracks muscle strength recovery over time using a dashboard.